curtcommander/TCP_Global/README.md

   parentId: "folderId"
 });

-// move folder "reports" in Google Drive to root folder
+// move folder "reports2020" to the folder "reports" utilsGDrive.move("path/to/reports2020", "path/to/reports");
-// "root" is special API keyword utilsGDrive.move({fileName: "reports"}, {newParentId: "root"});

 // delete file with id "fileId" utilsGDrive.del("fileId");